A Crude Oil Price Forecast For 2020 And 2021

 Our annual crude oil price forecast for 2020 is neutral with one exceptional bullish spike.
 This is likely to happen at the end of 2020 or in 2021 when the Euro goes up.
 That’s why readers should follow our 2021 forecasts thoroughly.
 Even though we do not expect a big move in crude oil as per our 2020 forecast we still are on the lookout for a low probability bullish spike.
 Note that all our forecasts are analyzed and written by InvestingHaven’s research team, not by other analysts, in a simple to understand forecasting framework.

-As per Tsaklanos his 1/99 Investing Principles it is only 1% of the time that crude oil registers a bullish turnaround.
+As per The Tsaklanos 1/99 Investing Principles it is only 1% of the time that crude oil registers a bullish turnaround.
 For investors all that matters is when crude turns bullish.
 That’s because crude has a track record of rising aggressively, but it only does so if and when it breaks out.

 Why This Crude Oil Price Prediction?